 - Since Phoebe was 3, she didn’t tell her the diagnosis, since she wouldn’t have understood what it meant.
 Instead, she talks to her daughter about the things they are doing to help her feel better.
 She uses the language of healing.

 - The first year after diagnosis was very emotional for Denise as she searched for answers for her daughter.
 The first thing she did was get a referral to a pediatric rheumatologist.
 Next, she worked with an holistic practitioner using techniques such as homeopathy and reiki.
 She also implemented dietary changes right away.
 Now, 3 years later, they follow The Wahls Protocol.
 Resource: Denise mentioned soaking and dehydrating nuts to make them easier to digest.
 Here are instructions.

 - Phoebe has alternated between remission and flares during the past 3 years.
 Denise is now pursuing treatment for latent viruses which might be causing the intermittent flares.
 She’s working with Antony Haynes.
 She learned of his work through The Autoimmune Summit.

 - Her advice to parents is “trust your gut”.
 You know your child better than anyone.
 Do you best to balance the emotions of the journey, with education about your child’s illness and the treatments available.
 Make the best decisions you can, and never give up.
 Also, connect online with people who understand.
 Resources: The Wahls Protocol Facebook Group and The Paleo Approach Facebook Group.

 - Like Martine’s parents, she follows the same diet as her daughter and goes out of her way to find recipes that allow her daughter to enjoy treats on occasion, like coconut milk ice cream or cupcakes for birthday parties.

-- Denise Balyoz is the blogger behind The UK Mama and has a series of articles about Phoebe's experience.
+- Denise Balyoz is the former blogger behind The UK Mama.

 - Outro (1:01:19)